synthetik-technologies/blastfoam/tutorials/blastEulerFoam/mine/README.md

 This case is used to show the capability of blastFoam to particle coupling to detonations.
 A c4 charge is placed inside a layer of particles and allowed to expand vertically into air.

-The case takes approximately 10 min to run on a four-core desktop.
+The case takes approximately 2 hours to run on a four-core desktop.